The story of one man’s tenacity to accomplish his dream

 Finalist, Multicultural Fiction, 2016 International Book Awards

 If you would like to arrange for me to speak to your book club or send comments and questions, please contact me at email@example.com as I’d love to hear from you!
 I will travel to book clubs in Northern CA or am available via SKYPE.

 When nineteen-year-old Ramón León wins the Puerto Rican lottery, he believes his promise to establish the first dental and medical clinic in his village will be achievable.
 But an unexpected chain of catastrophic events intervenes.
 Luck is Just the Beginning is not only an enchanting story of the joys and sorrows of family, but also the saga of one man’s determination to never give up on his dream.

 Awards, Reviews and Press

-- Click here and scroll down to watch the video of Edward James Olmos at the 2018 Los Angeles Latino International Film Festival reading the winners of the Latino Books into Movies Awards.
+- Click here and scroll down to watch the short video of Edward James Olmos at the 2018 Los Angeles Latino International Film Festival reading the winners of the Latino Books into Movies Awards.
 Luck is Just the Beginning won for Biography!

 - Many thanks to Beth Ruyak and her wonderful staff for hosting me on INSIGHT on NPR, Capital Public Radio in Sacramento.
 Click to listen to our interview.